moxx1234/meison/README.md

 Fully adaptive single page website for real estate company

 To build the project I had used pure HTML with semantic tags, SASS preprocessor, BEM mothodology, native JS, google maps api, SwiperJS library.
-Relative units and media queries and some JavaScript had been used to adapt the page.
+Relative units, media queries and some JavaScript had been used to adapt the page.
 The project was build on GULP

 My first project using GULP.